-There is a strong association between consumption of sugar-sweetened beverages and increased energy intake, weight gain, and obesity.30 Conversely, reduced consumption of sugar-sweetened beverages is significantly associated with weight loss.31 People living with obesity have healthcare costs that are approximately 30 per cent greater than their healthy weight peers.32 Many of these healthcare costs are borne by the government, with the AMA estimating that if no action is taken to stem the obesity crisis, by 2025 governments will have footed a further \$38.0 billion for the direct healthcare costs of obesity (over four years to 2028-29).32
+There is a strong association between consumption of sugar-sweetened beverages and increased energy intake, weight gain and obesity.
+Conversely, reduced consumption of sugar-sweetened beverages is significantly associated with weight loss.
+People living with obesity have healthcare costs that are approximately 30 per cent greater than their healthy weight peers.
+Many of these healthcare costs are borne by the government, with the AMA estimating that if no action is taken to stem the obesity crisis, by 2025 governments will have footed a further \$38.0 billion for the direct healthcare costs of obesity (over four years to 2028-29).

 Consumers have been gradually switching to artificially sweetened soft drinks, a continuation of a trend in place for some years, reducing sales of sugar sweetened soft drinks.
 In addition, total sales of soft drinks fell, mostly as a result of higher prices and the impact of cost of living for family budgets.
-This is welcome, however there has still been strong sales growth in energy drinks and sports drinks of more than 11 per cent per year in the four years to 2022-23.
-This suggests younger consumers' preferences are adapting to new markets but not away from sugar.
+This is welcome, however there has still been strong sales growth in energy drinks and sports drinks of over 11 per cent per year in the 4 years to 2022-23.
+This suggest younger consumers preferences are adapting to new markets but not away from sugar.